 However, developing a nonchalant attitude towards the message of the Gospel is one the gravest mistakes we often make as Christians.

 The Bible reminds us in 1 Corinthians 15:13-19 that if Christ had not rose from the dead, we of all people would be miserable and pitied.
 We shouldn’t go a day without being thankful for his amazing sacrifice.

 Regardless of all the accolades we have or lack in life, without Christ it truly amounts to nothing.

 I suffered endless guilt trips very early in my faith due to the common mistakes and lack of growth I saw in regards to my obedience towards God.

-Although it is good (and expected) of Christians to consistently grow in obedience (Galatians 6:9-10), we must never neglect where God has already taken you from.
+Although it is good (and expected) of Christians to consistently grow in obedience (Galatians 6:9-10), we must shouldn’t neglect where God has already taken us from.

 3. This Day